January 2020 -Palm Harbor, Florida

-The FINRA records of Charles J. Lawrence, a stockbroker who currently is employed by R. F. Lafferty & Co. disclose a pending regulatory investigation and a recent employment separation after allegations.
+The FINRA records of Charles Joseph Lawrence, a former stockbroker who was last employed by R. F. Lafferty & Co. disclose a final regulatory matter resulting in a bar from the industry and an employment separation after allegations.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.